Shivppatel/CrimeSurge/README.md

 The statistics page shows crime statistics for the PG County area.
 It includes dynamic graphs that update as new data is added to the dataset.
 This page is useful to any user looking for specific statistics on crime rates in PG county.

-Clicking on the button “Crimes Revealed” will display the current data the map has, and clicking on the button again will “refresh” the graph with any data added between clicks.
+Clicking on the button “Open statistics dashboard” will open a new tab displaying the current data the map has in a MongoDB dashboard.
 The graph displays crimes by categories, unveiling how often each crime is committed in the PG County area.
-Future functionality will likely add more graphs that users can shift between with arrows on the left and right of the graph.
+Future functionality will likely add more insightfull graphs once our database gets populated with data with timestamps along with the date.